 - Parental Substitute: As the film goes on, it becomes clear that Devon is starting to see McKenna as a surrogate dad.
 In scene where the two get into an argument, Devon lets slip and accuses McKenna of being a bad father, much to his confusion.

-- Police are Useless: Any cop other than Burt Reynolds is unbelievably stupid.
+- Police Are Useless: Any cop other than Burt Reynolds is unbelievably stupid.
 They do things like let a kid answer a police phone call that could've been an emergency, only have one cop protect a witness to a federal crime and don't even move him out of town, and allow a kid to give someone a speeding ticket for going three miles over the speed limit.

 - Vandalism Backfire: Devon sets up his two bullies from school by standing next to a very expensive car and pretending it is his grandmother's.
-As the two bullies trash the car, Devin quietly slips away and waits for the two mooks that were chasing him to come out and see what is happening.
+As the two bullies trash the car, Devon quietly slips away and waits for the two mooks that were chasing him to come out and see what is happening.

 - Wise Beyond Their Years: Thanks to years of watching cop shows and movies, Devon knows a lot about law enforcement.